Drug Interactions between ivacaftor / lumacaftor and nintedanib

 Applies to: ivacaftor / lumacaftor and nintedanib

 Ivacaftor may increase the blood levels of nintedanib.
-This can increase the risk and/or severity of side effects such as liver problems, diarrhea, nausea, vomiting, intestinal wall perforation, bleeding, and cardiovascular problems such as heart attack, chest pain, or stroke.
+This can increase the risk and/or severity of side effects such as liver problems, diarrhea, nausea, vomiting, stomach or intestinal wall perforation, bleeding, and cardiovascular problems such as heart attack, chest pain, or stroke.
 Talk to your doctor if you have any questions or concerns.
 Your doctor may be able to prescribe alternatives that do not interact, or you may need a dose adjustment or more frequent monitoring to safely use both medications.
 You should seek immediate medical attention if you develop fever, chills, joint pain or swelling, unusual bleeding or bruising, skin rash, itching, loss of appetite, fatigue, nausea, vomiting, dark colored urine, light colored stools, and/or yellowing of the skin or eyes, as these may be signs and symptoms of liver damage.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medications without first talking to your doctor.

 Drug and food interactions